Intuit Quickbooks Sync With Square FAQs

 How is Sync with Square different from bank feeds?

-Sync with Square imports transactions to reflect your sales, fees, refunds, tips, and deposits from Square, whereas connecting your Square settlement bank account only brings in the deposit transactions.
-Settlement transactions imported through Sync with Square are recorded as Deposits in QuickBooks, with detailed information on the settlement.
+Sync with Square imports transactions to reflect your sales, fees, refunds, tips, and transfers from Square, whereas connecting your Square settlement bank account only brings in the transfer transactions.
+Settlement transactions imported through Sync with Square are recorded as transfers in QuickBooks, with detailed information on the settlement.
 We recommend that you match this settlement to the corresponding transaction that comes through your bank feed.
 Read how to match downloaded items to QuickBooks transactions.

 What does Sync with Square not do at this time?